hossein-rahmati/Rick-and-Morty/README.md

 -Be informed of characters' status such as their species, last known location, gender, etc.

+-I used these technologies in the app:
+React library

+Axios for fetching data from [API](https://rickandmortyapi.com/)

+React-hot-toast for toasting messages

+React-loader-spinner for some animation

 Hope you enjoy ❤️

 ## Installation and Run